joelparkerhenderson/issues/README.md

 Benefits: easy to understand in terms of business impact; can use real world analogies; good for color coding from green to red; different evaluators can assess severity in each of their own perspectives, independent of what to work on first.

-Misguided: some teams reverse the scale and use "Severity 0" (catastrophic) to 5 (mimimal).
-We do not recommend this because it's backwards.
+Misguided: some teams reverse the scale and use Severity 1 (catastrophic impact) to 5everity 5 (mimimal).
+We discourage this because it's reversed.

 ### Score by magnitude of damage